Oban Lifeboat Station: History

-Watkin Williams served Oban for 3 years, before being transferred to the relief fleet in 1981, and sold out of service in 1983.
+Watkin Williams served Oban for three years, before being transferred to the relief fleet in 1981, and sold out of service in 1983.
 She was replaced for just one year by the Dorothy and Philip Constant (ON 967), another heading for retirement, but this boat had the advantage of being equipped with radar.
 However, at 8.25 knots, speed was still an issue.

-In 1982, the lifeboat was withdrawn, and Oban was the first station to get a new class of lifeboat to replace the Dorothy and Philip Constant.
+In 1982, the Inshore lifeboat was withdrawn, and the Offshore lifeboat was replaced.
+Oban was the first station to get a new class of lifeboat to replace the Dorothy and Philip Constant.
 The was a 33 ft intermediate size lifeboat, with a crew of four, designed to meet operational requirements between the rigid inflatable Atlantic 21 class, and the larger lifeboats.
 Built by Lochin Marine of Rye, it had a GRP (Glass Reinforced Polymer) hull, and her twin Caterpillar 3208NA diesel engines would deliver 19 knots.